catdad/localcast/README.md

 }
 ```

 Then, you will need node.
-I developed this with node 4, and currently run node 10.
+I developed this with node 4, and currently run node 10 -- this project is quite old actually.

 ```bash
 npm install